hivemq/mqtt-cli/docs/_docs/shell/connect.md

 mqtt> dis -i myClient -h broker.hivemq.com
 ```

-**NOTE**: Besides the **identifier** also **hostname** has to be given to uniquely identify the client.
+**NOTE**: When specifying the **identifier** in order to uniquely identify the desired client, the **hostname** must
+also be provided.
-If you don't specify these the default settings for these attributes will be used which may lead to unexpected behavior.
+If you don't specify these, the default settings for these attributes will be used which may lead to unexpected
+behavior.